 Pushkar is recognised as one of the most sacred cities in India.
 It is 14 km away from the city of Ajmer.
 This holy city finds its reference in the travelogue of Fa-Hien, a renowned 4th-century Chinese traveller and in the writings of the period when Mughals invaded India.
 An eminent Indian poet, Kalidas, holds Pushkar in high esteem in his famous work, "Abhigyan Shakuntalam".
 This small city is home to over 400 temples and 52 ghats.

-What Makes Pushkar Popular Among Tourists - Tourist Places in and around Pushkar
+What Makes Pushkar Popular Amongst Tourists - Tourist Places In And Around Pushkar

 The holy Pushkar Lake is another religious attraction of the place and has a legend behind its origin.
 According to the legend, Lord Brahma killed the demon Vajra Nabh with a lotus flower.

 Consequently, three petals fell from that flower, of which one fell in Pushkar, where the holy lake came into existence.
 Millions of people take a holy dip in the Pushkar Lake on Kartik Purnima (full moon), as it is a popular belief that it is the path to salvation.
 Pushkar is also popular for its fairs and festivals.
 Every year, in the month of November, the city hosts the world famous Pushkar Cattle Fair, the largest cattle trade fair in the world.
 Besides the cattle trade, the fair also exhibits different aspects of the Rajasthani tradition and culture.